|

 Co-organized by

-International Baltic Earth Secretariat, Helmholtz Zentrum Geesthacht, Germany
+Baltic Earth Secretariat, Helmholtz Zentrum Geesthacht, Germany

 Guangzhou Marine Geological Survey / China Geological Survey, China